 Indeed, our bodies have the ability to inform us of when an organ is not functioning properly or when something compromises its flawless performance.

-So by turning your face red after you drink alcohol, what does your body want to tell you?
+When your face turns red after you drink alcohol, what does your body want to tell you?
 Is this a sign that something is wrong?
-What does red skin mean?

 Intense redness and/or red flushes on the cheeks (and sometimes on the neck and shoulders) indicates that the body cannot process the ingested alcohol in an efficient manner.
-This condition, known as an alcohol flush reaction (or more commonly known as Asian flush) affects more than 50% of East Asians, but it doesn’t exclude Europeans, Africans or Americans either.
-With symptoms like intense redness and hot flushes, there is still no known cure for Asian flush reaction.
+This flush response (more commonly known as Asian flush) affects more than 50% of East Asians, but you can also have Asian flush if you are not Asian.

-Because one of the most common, and most noticeable, symptoms is a red face, some may think Asian flush is a skin condition or skin problem.
-It's even possible for the red flushing to appear on the neck, chest and arms as well.
-However, Asian flush is far deeper than just at skin-level and results from an issue metabolising alcohol.
+Because one of the most common, and most noticeable, symptoms is a red face, many mistakenly confuse it for a skin condition or skin problem.
+However, a red face from alcohol is far deeper than just at skin-level issue and results from a malfunction in the metabolism of alcohol.

-While often handed down through families from generation to generation, Asian flush can happen to those with various skin tones, nationalities and ages.
+While often handed down through families from generation to generation, the alcohol red face can happen to those with various skin tones, nationalities and ages.